How to Make a Braided Bracelet

 - She now needs to string 20 or more beads onto one grouping of strands.
 If necessary, she should knot the end of the strands to keep the beads from slipping off.

-- Show her how to braid the three groupings of strands -- if she doesn't know how to braid already.
+- If she doesn't know how to braid already, how her how to braid the three groupings of strands.
 She needs to take turns moving the left strand over the center strand and moving the right strand over the center strand.
 Have her braid up approximately one inch of the yarn groupings, pushing the beads down and out of the way as she works.

 - Have her keep braiding until the bracelet is long enough to go around her wrist.